danielrares1/danielrares1/README.md

 Software Engineer <strong>@everis</strong>

-I'm A Software Engineer, that has been working as a Development since 2018.👨🏻‍💻
+I'm a Software Engineer, that has been working as a Development since 2018.👨🏻‍💻

 - 📍 From SP
 - 💻 Software Engineer at [everis](https://www.everis.com/brazil/pt-br/home-br)